traefik/traefik/docs/content/routing/routers/index.md

 !!! note "HTTPS & ACME"

     In the current version, with [ACME](../../https/acme.md) enabled, automatic certificate generation will apply to every router declaring a TLS section.

-!!! note "Passthrough"

-    On TCP routers, you can configure a passthrough option so that Traefik doesn't terminate the TLS connection.

 !!! important "Routers for HTTP & HTTPS"